soxa2022/DirectServicesTasks/TaskFive/README.md

-Create web app for wether forcast in differnt cities The app uses  Flask Framework
+Create web app for wether forcast in differnt cities.
+The app uses  Flask Framework.
 The aplication has two options with entering the city.
 - get data - takes information live from API
 - refresh - take information from Postgres DB